sjtrny/binsmooth/README.md

 ## Improvements

-**Better tail estimate** by using scipy's fmin to perform automatic optimisation rather than the adhoc search method found in the R implementation.
+**Better tail estimate** by bounded optimisation rather than the adhoc search method found in the R implementation.

 **More precise inverse CDF** by dynamically sampling the CDF.
-This is done by sampling more densely in areas where the CDF is steeper and less in flatter areas, rather than evenly spaced sampling.
+This is done by sampling proportional to the steepness of the CDF i.e. sampling more in areas where the CDF is steeper.

 ## Warnings